Minute of silence for slain teacher in southwest France

 Such attacks at schools are generally rare in France but there have been growing concerns about the security of teachers.

-The attack in Saint-Jean-de-Luz is the first killing of a teacher in France since the October 2020 beheading of Samuel Paty outside Paris by an Islamist radical.
+The attack in Saint-Jean-de-Luz is the first killing of a teacher in France since an Islamist radical beheaded Samuel Paty outside Paris in October 2020.

-In July 2014, a 34-year-old teacher was stabbed to death in the southern town of Albi by the mother of a pupil.
+In July 2014, the mother of a pupil stabbed to death a 34-year-old teacher in the southern town of Albi.
 The perpetrator was later found to be legally irresponsible.

 A Jewish school was targeted in the attacks carried out by Islamist gunman Mohamed Merah around Toulouse in 2012, with a teacher and three pupils shot dead.